Place: Field of MarsOn the map

 Value: It is the most mysterious place in the city.

-- After the death of Paul I, the building was given to engineering college.
+- After the death of Paul I, the building was given to the engineering college.
 Here studied Feodor Dostoevsky.